Student actors wear beige jackets and holding toilet rolls as binoculars

 Theatre & Performance BA(Hons) three year degree 238U

-Theatre & Performance BA(Hons) with placement year PY10
+Theatre & Performance BA(Hons) with professional placement PY10

 We consider all applications on their own individual merit and potential.
 We invite all applicants to an interview day or audition to give them the opportunity to demonstrate this along with what inspires and motivates them in their field.
 Applicants will also be able to show their portfolio or give a performance depending on the course.
 We welcome applications from all subject backgrounds, whether you’ve specialised in STEM, the arts or humanities.